 Restitution of Saint Nicholas

-The painting is the central representation in the main altar and shows the patron saint of the church, St. Nicholas, kneeling before Christ, who hands him a book, and the Virgin Mary placing a mitre on his head.
-The painting occupies the height of the second and third tier of the altar measuring 512 x 308 cm.
+The painting serves as the central representation in the main altar and depicts the church’s patron saint, St. Nicholas, kneeling before Christ, who hands him a book, and the Virgin Mary, who places a mitre on his head.
+The painting spans the height of the second and third tiers of the altar, measuring 510 x 308 cm.

-In the lower right corner of the painting, there is a painted plaque with an inscription done in baroque capital: „S/anctus/ Nicolae ob colaphum heretico impactu/m/ decora alta tiarae dempta Tibi a patribus Maria referet.
-Anno 1643” (Saint Nicholas, having had the splendid decoration, the old mitre, taken from you by the /ecumenical council’s/ Fathers because of the slapping of a heretic, the Virgin Mary returns it to you.
-The year 1643).
+In the lower right corner of the painting, there is a painted plaque with an inscription in Baroque capital letters: “S/anctus/ Nicolae ob colaphum heretico impactu/m/ decora alta tiarae dempta Tibi a patribus Maria referet.
+Anno 1643” (Saint Nicholas, after the Fathers /of the council/ took away the splendid adornment, the old mitre, because of the slap to the heretic, the Virgin Mary returns it to you.
+Year 1643).

-The inscription refers to a legendary episode in the life of St. Nicholas, who as bishop of ancient Myra attended the first ecumenical council convened by Pope Sylvester I in Nice in 325.
-For his views expressed at the council, he was deprived of the bishop’s badges – the pallium and mitre.
+The inscription refers to a legendary episode from the life of St. Nicholas, who, as the bishop of ancient Myra, participated in the First Council of Nicaea convened by Pope Sylvester I in 325 AD.
+For his views expressed there, he was deprived of his episcopal insignia – the pallium and the mitre.

-The painting was painted in 1643.
-For many years, it was attributed to the Gdańsk painter, Herman Han (1574-1627,1628).
-Currently, it is attributed to the workshop of August Ranisch.
+For many years, this painting was attributed to the Gdańsk painter Herman Han (1574-1627, 1628).
+It is now attributed to the workshop of August Ranisch.

 Gigapixels